Throupy/scav-case-tracker/README.md

 - [ ] Implement edit case functionality
 - [ ] Put images into CDN / S3, whatever is free and fastest
 - [ ] Modify "insights" page to be able to select a sample of cases and have the graphs display.
 Either by category, or by manually selecting with radio boxes.
+- [ ] Export functionality (export all Entries to JSON, CSV, etc)
+- [ ] Maybe some sort of 'executive summary' ?